remonlam/synology-data-scrubbing/README.md

 NOTE: Depending on the amount of data stored on the disk and the total size of the disks this can take some time to complete...

 ## Disable SSH
-Becasue we don't need SSH to be open anymore it's security wise better to disable it.
+Because we don't need SSH to be open anymore it's security wise better to disable it.
 In DSM (web console) open the Control Panel

 ![Disable SSH](/docs/disable_ssh.png)